Clearing up the confusion:

-□ Some brands interpret squat-proof as being able to squat or bend over without your leggings sliding down your bum and creating what's popularly know as plumbers crack.
+□ Some brands interpret squat-proof as being able to squat or bend over without your leggings sliding down your bum and creating what's popularly known as plumbers crack.

-□ Some brands interpret squat-proof as being able to squat or bend over without being able to see the color of pattern on undergarments.
+□ Some brands interpret squat-proof as being able to squat or bend over without being able to see the color or print of undergarments.

-Bewildher's 'Squat-proof' styles check both of the above boxes, and ALL of our leggings check the top one.
+Bewildher's 'Squat-proof' styles check both of the above boxes.
+In fact, ALL of our leggings check the top one!

-Thin and stretchy knit materials, like leggings are made from, are best worn with seamless texture-free underwear that fit well.
-Avoid lace, bulky seams and too big/too tight undergarments.
+Thin and stretchy knit materials, like leggings are made from, are best worn with seamless texture-free underwear that fit well so as not to create bumps and indentations.
+Avoid lace and undergarments with textures that could show through, and underwear with bulky seams or that are too tight (dig in at seams) or too big (lumpy).

 If the leggings are too tight, they will almost always be see through: